Rosa bracteata: Distribution and habitat

 Rosa bracteata is a highly adaptable plant and can grow in highly disturbed areas.
 It can be found in areas ranging from pastures, rangeland, drainage ditches, and along roadsides and fence lines.
 R. bracteata tends to prefer dark, waterlogged, and clay-based soil compositions.
-This species was introduced into the United States from Asia, and is only found within the lower 48 states, mostly primarily in southeastern United States.
+This species was introduced into the United States from Asia, and is only found within the lower 48 states, mostly in the southeastern United States.
 Some of the states it can be found in include Texas, Louisiana, Arkansas, Mississippi, Alabama, Georgia, Florida, South Carolina, North Carolina, Tennessee, Kentucky, Virginia, and Maryland.

 Its method of dispersal is through animals, where it is spread by livestock, birds, and other herbivorous organisms.
 The rose's fruit gets eaten by these animals, which acts as a germination technique after going through the digestive tract of the foraging animal.

 Morphology and ecology

-Rosa bracteata is considered to be a perennial evergreen shrub and is often found to have clumped distributions.
-This species of rose can grow up to 10 feet (304.8 cm) in height and width.
+Rosa bracteata is a perennial evergreen shrub that often forms dense clumps.
+This species of rose can grow up to 10 ft in height and width.